Documentation

 Any concepts that match your search term, and their descendants, are shown in a hierarchy.

-button next to a concept.
+button next to concepts.

-You include a concept by clicking the +
+Include a concept by clicking the +

 button, and exclude a concept by clicking the −